SLieve/technicalgrimoire/_games/patreon.md

 comments: false
 ---

-Every month I add graphic design and layout to some of my favorite [200 Word entries](https://200wordrpg.github.io/).
+Every month I added graphic design and layout to some of my favorite [200 Word entries](https://200wordrpg.github.io/).
 You can grab them below for free.

 _I have suspended my Patreon for the time being.
 I might come back to it later, who knows?_